 Hotels In places with options, such as Guadalupe and La Paz, we stay at the best properties available, such as Encuentro overlooking the Valle de Guadalupe, while in other places, such as Cataviña, we stay in the only hotel available, simple and rustic yet comfortable.

-Day-to-Day Our Baja trips are designed for moderate to advanced riders comfortable riding 2-5 hours at a steady pace, though all riding is optional—our Sag wagon is always nearby, even for a catching a quick lift up climbs.
+Day-to-Day Our Baja trips are designed for moderate to advanced riders comfortable riding 2-5 hours at a steady pace, though all riding is optional—our Sag wagon is always nearby, even for catching a quick lift up climbs.
 We ride as a group, though faster riders may ride ahead if desired or add additional mileage.
 We typically depart mid-morning around 9 AM each day, with a break for a pleasant lunch.
 Afternoons after arrival with include some time free, or we will have scheduled sightseeing, such as visiting the historical Jesuit missions along our route.
 Mornings before we depart also provides some time to see local sights.

 Health, Medical, and Covid-19 Safety Procedures While we are optimistic a vaccine will bring safety to travel again, until then Baja remains a safe destination, close to home, low population density, outdoors travel and dining, , warm sunny weather, miles and miles of remote rural travel, quiet small towns, outdoor dining, two well-ventilated vans for distancing, staff Covid-19 testing, small group size, and safety procedures including masks off the bike.
 Participants are requested to provide a Covid-19 test or proof of vaccine prior to the trip and we will arrange an antigen test in Los Cabo for your return trip.
 All make Baja a safe trip and one of the safest destinations for travel in the world during the pandemic.
-Baja features robust emergency response (including air evacuation) thanks to the popularity of the Baja 1000 motor race and motorcycle tours.
+Baja features robust emergency response (including air evacuation) thanks to the popularity of the Baja 1000 motor race and Baja bicycle tour.
 Medical facilities in larger towns such as Cabos and Tijuana are world-class.

-Dining Our past travelers will tell you our trips are as much as about the food and culture as the riding.
+Dining Our past travelers will tell you our trips are as much about the food and culture as the riding.
 In fact, after 20 years our Iron Chef Vietnam culinary cycling trip remains our most popular.
 Meals feature a variety of the best of Baja, from the most delicious tacos in the world, fresh seafood, including lobster, grilled and rotisserie meats, sinful chilaquiles, heaping bowls of fresh guacamole with handmade chips always served with piping hot flour tortillas with fresh salsas.

 Our first stop, Tijuana, is famous for its street food, especially mariscos, birria and of course, tacos of all type, with dinner and wines planned by famed chef owner Javier Plascencia (right) at his elegant cocina de Baja, Mision 19 (Read more about his efforts in the New York Time’s Master of a New Tijuana).
 Pleasant weather means we dine outdoors whenever possible.
 Guadalupe-produced vinos are available throughout our route.
-Our van is stocked with typical rider’s fuel, including carbo mix, bars, bananas and other fruit, but also a variety of cold beverages and local snacks popular in each location.
+Our van is stocked with typical rider’s fuel, including carbo mix, bars, bananas, and other fruit, but also a variety of cold beverages and local snacks popular in each location.

 Hotels We stay in top boutique hotels in each destination, or in a couple of remotes places, the only accommodations available.
 If you are seeking a private trip, we can modify any aspect of the trip, including hotels, staying at the newer resorts in the Guadalupe Valley, for example.

-Money Matters ATM’s are ubiquitous along our route and credit cards widely accepted.
+Money Matters ATMs are ubiquitous along our route and credit cards widely accepted.
 Aside from alcoholic drinks and souvenirs, you will need only small amounts of pesos mostly for hotel staff and tips.
 We recommend allowing for about $10-20 per day for such expenses.

-Weather & Climate The weather in Baja during our touring season is always sunny and warm, very little or no rainfall, and typically reaching into the 70s to 80s midday, dry but not humid.
+Weather & Climate The weather in Baja during our touring season is always sunny and warm, with very little or no rainfall, and typically reaching into the 70s to 80s midday, dry but not humid.
 Evenings are pleasantly cool, but not cold.

 Trip Cost: $3,980